 Managing the Global Impact of America’s Rebalance to Asia

-President Barak Obama announced in late 2011 that he had made a “deliberate and strategic decision” for the United States to “play a larger and long-term role in shaping [the Asia-Pacific] region,” making the U.S. “presence and mission in the Asia-Pacific a top priority.”
-Echoed in speeches and statements by other senior U.S. policy officials, this “pivot” or “rebalance” toward Asia has become a hallmark of Obama’s foreign and defense policy, though its roots lie in previous administrations, and this strategic approach could endure for years or decades to come.
-The principal drivers behind this rebalance are Asia’s growing economic and strategic importance, as well as increased military spending in the region led by China and Russia, trends that are likely to continue in the foreseeable future.
+President Barack Obama announced in late 2011 that he had made a “deliberate and strategic decision” for the United States to “play a larger and long-term role in shaping [the Asia-Pacific] region,” making the U.S. “presence and mission in the Asia-Pacific a top priority.”
+Echoed in speeches and statements by other senior U.S. policy officials, this “pivot” or “rebalance” toward Asia became a hallmark of Obama’s foreign and defense policy, though its roots lay in previous administrations, and this strategic approach could endure for years or decades to come.
+The principal drivers behind this rebalance were Asia’s growing economic and strategic importance, as well as increased military spending in the region led by China and Russia, trends that are likely to continue in the foreseeable future.
 Policy makers need to recognize, however, that any rebalancing toward Asia transcends the policies of one administration or the fortunes of one nation (e.g., China), and that it will have a profound impact on other parts of the world that are also vital to American national interests.
 The challenge is to minimize any extra-regional disruptions the rebalance may cause and to maximize its global benefits.
 This requires, in turn, a comprehensive assessment of America’s rebalance to Asia from a global perspective.

-For this eighteen-month project, IFPA will undertake an integrated, cross-regional study of the Asia rebalance and its global impact to include: 1) a baseline assessment of the true manner in which the pivot is being implemented, beyond the rhetoric, in terms of its impact on military posture, procurement, and security cooperation activities, both in Asia and elsewhere; 2) a comprehensive examination of how the rebalance is viewed by key security policy officials and experts in strategically important regions and at associated regional security organizations outside of Asia; 3) an analysis of how and to what degree defense initiatives pursued via a rebalance toward Asia might actually help to improve security conditions in these other regions; and 4) an evaluation of the contributions that key regional powers, security organizations, and/or looser coalitions of the willing from outside the Asia-Pacific region could themselves make to the successful implementation of the rebalance, and how such success would, in turn, benefit their own national and regional security goals.
+For this eighteen-month project, IFPA conducted an integrated, cross-regional study of the Asia rebalance and its global impact, including: 1) a baseline assessment of the true manner in which the pivot is being implemented, beyond the rhetoric, in terms of its impact on military posture, procurement, and security cooperation activities, both in Asia and elsewhere; 2) a comprehensive examination of how the rebalance is viewed by key security policy officials and experts in strategically important regions and at associated regional security organizations outside of Asia; 3) an analysis of how and to what degree defense initiatives pursued via a rebalance toward Asia might actually help to improve security conditions in these other regions; and 4) an evaluation of the contributions that key regional powers, security organizations, and/or looser coalitions of the willing from outside the Asia-Pacific region could themselves make to the successful implementation of the rebalance, and how such success would, in turn, benefit their own national and regional security goals.

-The project will entail:
+The project entailed::

-- A thorough survey and assessment of relevant literature and documentation on the issues
+- A thorough survey and assessment of relevant literature and documentation on the issues (see selected readings)

 - Interviews and roundtable discussions with senior U.S. interagency officials and military commanders with responsibilities for developing and implementing rebalance-related initiatives